refinedev/refine/documentation/blog/2024-06-26-react-fragments.md

 - Because React fragments have a smaller DOM, they render faster and use less memory.
 - React Fragment allows React components to be rendered as intended without causing any parent-child relationship issues.
 - Fragments allow the return of multiple JSX elements, which addresses the issue of invalid HTML markups within react applications that were caused by the must-have constraint of only one element returning per component.

+### Limitations of React Fragments

+I just wanted to point out a few things you should be aware of regarding React Fragments.
+Although they are great for grouping elements without having to add an extra node in the DOM, there are limitations to them.

+First off, it is not possible to apply any CSS styles to a Fragment directly as Fragments are not fundamental DOM elements and do not render any actual element.
+This means that when you want to style a collection of elements, you are forced to still wrap them with a `<div>` or other such container element.

+In the case of fragments, you can't use keys.
+That can sometimes be a little frustrating when you work with lists of children.
+Keys help React identify which items have changed or been added or removed.
+Without the ability to assign keys, managing dynamic lists becomes tricky.

+Finally, when we do this cleanup of the DOM, sometimes Fragments make the JSX a bit harder to read if overused.
+It is essential that they be used wisely; not every `<div>` must be replaced with a Fragment just for it.

 ## Using the key prop with React fragments